kloimhardt/clj-tiles/README.md

 Just press the `Run` button, as this is already a fully functional program.

-A more sophisticated example looks like this:
+A [more sophisticated example](https://kloimhardt.github.io/cljtiles.html?page=freeparticle) looks like this:

 ![pendulum](screenshots/pendulum_begin.png)

 After completion, this puzzle (which uses the built in [SICMutils](https://github.com/sicmutils/sicmutils) library) represents a working program.
 By right clicking on the individual blocks and `inspect`, you can trace the program execution and get some type information.
-This special puzzle also provides an experimental feature: the value inspector is enhanced to provide additional descriptions and explanations.
-Also the completed puzzle is provided in a separate example.
+This special puzzle also provides an experimental feature: the value inspector is enhanced to provide additional descriptions and explanations (see also the [demo video](https://www.youtube.com/watch?v=DHcZkmXKp04)).

-## Create a new puzzle
+## Load or create new puzzles

 Open the parser by right clicking on a white space.
-Paste the following code:
+Select a tutorial in the drop down menu: a URL appears in the text field.
+Press `insert`.
+You just loaded an new tutorial from the web.

+The URL in the text field can be changed, so you can provide your own files (they need to follow the format of the provided tutorials).

+However, there is a more direct way to create new puzzles.
+Paste the following code into the text field:
 ```
 {:blockpos [[0 0] [0 100] [0 170] [100 170] [0 220]]
  :code [(:tiles/vert {:title "Getting Clojure"